Jolly LLB 3: Theatrical

 The Central Board of Film Certification (CBFC) gave the film a U/A certificate with a 16+ rating and asked for some modifications to be made for certain dialogues and visuals.
 The film briefly faced a dispute with PVR INOX over the Virtual Print Fee (VPF).
 While the producers maintained that an existing agreement exempted its films from such charges, PVR INOX allegedly sought a payment of approximately ₹3.5 crore shortly before release and temporarily halted advance bookings.
 The issue was resolved after the producers agreed to the payment and ticket sales were subsequently restored.
-The film was theatrically released on 19 September 2025 with the same date for North America and International release by Walt Disney Studios Motion Pictures through their 20th Century Studios label.
+The film was theatrically released on 19 September 2025.

 Multiple public interest litigations (PILs) were filled against the film, alleging that its trailer and the song "Bhai Vakeel Hai" mocked the judiciary and defamed the legal profession.
 However, the Allahabad High Court dismissed a plea to stay the film’s release, stating that it found nothing objectionable in the lyrics or trailer, while the Bombay High Court also rejected a similar petition, observing that judges are accustomed to criticism and not affected by satire.
 The Madhya Pradesh High Court issued notices over the song but no ban was imposed, and overall the courts held that the complaints did not meet the threshold of defamation or contempt.